ryansupak2/poliana-lego-scarface/docs/instructions.md

 ### Breaking out of Jail (Special Case)

-* As mentioned in the prior section "First Principlea", all Pawns start in their color-specific Jail.
+* As mentioned in the prior section "Objevt of the Game", all Pawns start in their color-specific Jail.

 ## Theory of Play